 Philip M. Anderson Memorial Endowment

 Philip M. Anderson III, Ph.D. a professor of Physics, joined the faculty of Ramapo College in 1990.
 He received a B.S. in Physics from Widener University and an M.S.E.E., Ph.D. from Drexel University.
+Dr. Anderson passed away on September 9, 2024.

-His research focuses on amorphous metals, magnetoelastic phenomena, and invention.
+His research focused on amorphous metals, magnetoelastic phenomena, and invention.
 Professor Anderson has more than 100 patents worldwide and 37 U.S. patents.
 In 2001 he was selected as a New Jersey Inventor of the Year and was honored at an annual Hall of Fame awards ceremony.
 He is credited with inventing a component of an electronic surveillance system that helps to prevent theft and shoplifting — the ubiquitous white plastic security tags hanging from garments in stores.